 Read Also: EVERYTHING ABOUT CANINE PARVO VIRUS

-It is safer to take your pet to a Vet and have a vaccination protocol prescribed catering to its specific requirements.
-Good communication and annual visits are crucial elements for a healthy pet.
+It is safer to take your dog to a Vet and have a vaccination protocol prescribed catering to its specific requirements.
+Good communication and annual visits are crucial elements for a healthy dog.

 Puppy Vaccinations Schedule: